How to Sell Your House With a Realtor [10 Key Steps]

 It might seem great at first, but you can find out later the contents don’t match the promises on the exterior.

-• Relevant selling experience: Partnering with a local realtor who has a history of selling homes similar to yours, in your area, and in your price range increases the chances of them implementing the right pricing and marketing strategies.
+• Relevant selling experience: If a local real estate agent has a history of selling homes similar to yours, in your area, and in your price range, they are more likely to implement the right pricing and marketing strategy.

 • Low dual agency rate: Agents who have a history of primarily representing sellers only in a real estate transaction (and not acting as a dual agent where they represent the seller and buyer in the same sale) are much more likely to be trusted because their track record shows they prioritize their clients’ best interests over earning two commissions from one sale.